youngjuning/www.zisheng.pro/docs/english/understanding-scope-in-javascript.md

 Next, we have the function scope, which means that variables that are declared within a function are only accessible inside of that function, but not outside of it.
 Continuing with the previous example, if we define a variable inside of the inner function and then try to access it anywhere outside of that function, we get an error.
 That is because, as the variable was declared inside of the inner function, its scope is limited to the boundaries of that function and to the engine.
 It is as good as the variable does not exist outside of that function.
 Now, let's look at the third kind of scope that exists, which is block scope.
 This is a special type of scope which applies to variables that are declared using the `let` or the `const` keyword only.

 According to the rules of block scope, variables that are declared inside of a block or a pair of braces can only be accessed inside of that block and nowhere outside of it.
 Let's understand this with an example.
 In this example, we are just creating a new variable called `blocked`, using the `let` keyword inside of the `if` block.
 When we try to log that variable towards the end of the function, we get a reference error, even though we are trying to reference the variable inside the same function.
-This is because it was declared using the Let keyword and hence its scope to block.
+This is because it was declared using the `let` keyword and hence its scope to block.

 Due to that, it does not exist anywhere outside of the block.
 If we declare the same variable using the `var` keyword instead of the `let` keyword, the code starts to function as expected.
 Because it is then scoped to the entire function and not the block.
 Let us now discuss the caveat, which we talked about.
 But before that, if you learned something new today, click that like button so that YouTube knows this video is useful.
 It might be clear from what we discussed just now.
 But we want to state it here again that a variable declared in a particular scope is available for access in all the inner scopes.